Buying an SUV doesn't mean putting up with a big, unwieldy vehicle. Our experts have compiled this list of the best small SUVs currently around.

 The XC40 is a good example: it's an uber-stylish small SUV that'll make you feel good about life every time you drive it thanks to its desirable image and plush interior.

-The chunky-looking alternative to a BMW X1 or Audi Q3 has been available with a wide range of engines over the years, plus as a pure-electric model (this started life as the XC40 Recharge, but it's since been renamed EX40 to fit in with the naming convention of Volvo's other electric models), but it's now only available with a pair of mild hybrid petrol choices.
+The chunky-looking alternative to a BMW X1 or Audi Q3 has been available with a wide range of engines over the years, plus as a pure-electric model (this started life as the XC40 Recharge, but it's since been renamed EX40 to fit in with the naming convention of Volvo's other electric models).
+The XC40 is now only available with a pair of mild hybrid petrol choices.
 It's not the sharpest handling SUV, but it is composed and comfortable.

 Of course, being a Volvo, one of the XC40's selling points is its safety record.
 Not only does it perform extremely well in independent crash tests, it's also available with a whole host of clever tech to prevent you from being involved in an accident in the first place.
 It's certainly one of the best small SUVs you can buy today.